-Grade Dissemination: For each project, you will receive a rubric outlining the grade according to your performance within the areas of Professionalism, Technique & Concept Development.
-Each area will be customized to the project's specifications & learning objectives.
+Grade Dissemination: For each project, you will receive a rubric outlining the grade according to your performance.
+Each rubric will be customized to the project's specifications & learning objectives.

 ADDITIONAL INFORMATION

 RETENTION OF STUDENT WORK

 Student work may be retained for assessment purposes.
 It may be used in teaching and in publication by the instructor.